melendezsanchez/latam_presidents/readme.md

 ## B. Overview

-This dataset includes information about the 162 presidents who were in power for at least 24 hours between January 1, 1990 and July 23, 2019 in 18 Latin American countries:
+This dataset includes information about the 162 presidential terms that lasted for more than 24 hours between January 1, 1990 and July 23, 2019 in 18 Latin American countries:

 1. Argentina
 2. Bolivia